 Poor sleep and sleep deprivation are known to adversely affect health, performance and safety.
 Poor sleep and difficulty falling asleep are also associated with addictions.
 This may be because an addiction can impact sleep but it can also be the case that someone with a sleep problem develops an addiction.

 Here are several examples of how poor sleep can lead to an addiction when alcohol, specifically is being used as a sleep aid.

 Sharon was a nurse educator.
 Severe anxiety prevented her from falling asleep so she turned to alcohol as a sleep aid.
 One drink helped at first and then she needed more.
 Eventually her sleep became quite disrupted and the effects of the alcohol became apparent to students and colleagues.

 Andy was a 22 year old carpenter.
 He was using both alcohol and marijuana to relieve symptoms of restlessness and anxiety that prevented him from sleeping well.
+He would have been better off using CBD oils in order to encourage sleep without as many negative side effects, it would be recommended that you visit neoteric nutra for more information on these products.
+There are many ways to consume marijuana and there are certainly many reasons that people take it.
 In this case, Andy was self-medicating the symptoms associated with Restless Legs Syndrome.
 Even though he was based in Canada, and was going against canada marijuana laws, he still felt it was the right thing to do – to self-medicate and help himself through troubling times.

 Jerry was a shiftworker who was having problems sleeping after the night shift.
 He found that having a beer helped him fall asleep more easily and get a few hours of sleep.
 But like Sharon, he became dependent and was put on long-term leave to seek treatment for alcohol addiction.